metauni/metauni.github.io/about/tech.md

 # Boards

+Metaboard are our multiplayer boards for sharing knowledge within Roblox.
+They are persistent (their contents stay there when you leave), accurate (all users see the same thing, even with redo/undo) and fast.
 For the code see the [Metaboard GitHub repo](https://github.com/metauni/metaboard).

 ## Boards and the web